The 20 Best Vocal Cord Dysfunction Doctors Near Me in New York, US

 Offers Telehealth

-Craig Zalvan is an Otolaryngologist in Tarrytown, New York.
+Craig Zalvan is an Otolaryngologist practicing medicine in Tarrytown, New York.
 Dr. Zalvan is rated as a Distinguished provider by MediFind in the treatment of Vocal Cord Dysfunction.
-His top areas of expertise are Spasmodic Dysphonia, Vocal Cord Dysfunction, Gastroesophageal Reflux Disease (GERD), Painful Swallowing, and Endoscopy.
+He is also highly rated in 40 other conditions, according to our data.
+His clinical expertise encompasses Spasmodic Dysphonia, Vocal Cord Dysfunction, Gastroesophageal Reflux Disease (GERD), Painful Swallowing, and Endoscopy.
+Dr. Zalvan is board certified in American Board Of Otolaryngology.

 Distinguished in Vocal Cord Dysfunction